 For many students our self-study LexBar Online Course combined with a traditional bar review program prepares them for the Virginia Bar Exam.
 But some students benefit from the personal accountability and support that a private tutor provides.
 In addition to providing the online course, I also provide private tutoring to a (very) limited number of students in the Hampton Roads & Peninsula area of Virginia (my students often live in Newport News, Hampton, Suffolk, Norfolk, Chesapeake, or Virginia Beach).
 If you think you could benefit from one-to-one coaching, please read this page for full information.

 Requirements for Bar Exam Private Tutoring

-- You must be able to meet for weekly sessions in Virginia Beach.
-We will have weekly meetings at the Regent University Law Library in Virginia Beach.
+- You must be able to meet for weekly sessions in Virginia Beach, or the Hampton Roads area.
+We usually use a local library for tutoring sessions.
 I sometimes accommodate busy schedules by doing one or two “Skype” sessions.
 But we can’t do that for every session.
 We must be able to meet in-person most of the time.
-I do not tutor students who live outside of my local area.
+I do not tutor students who live outside of Hampton Roads and the Peninsula.